-Other additional funds contains of adjustment to valuation differences related to real estate transferred to core additional own funds, which, according to regulation, only can be included in tier 2 capital.
+Other additional funds contains of adjustment to valuation differences in available for sale equities transferred to core additional own funds.
+Unrealised gains from equity holdings classified as available for sale securities can according to regulation only be included in tier 2 capital.